heritage-happenings/heritage-happenings.github.io/Blog/2025/07/README.md

 This is the homepage.
 At any time, click on the words "Heritage Happenings" up above to return here.

 Click on the word "Posts" to see this month's articles.
+You can also swipe one finger on the screen to go to the next or previous article.

 Click on the letters "A-" and "A+" to enlarge or reduce the size of the text.
+Or "zoom" with your fingers.

 Desktop computer website: [https://heritage-happenings.github.io/tootoo/](https://heritage-happenings.github.io/tootoo/)